 Combine first 4 ingredients

 with an electric mixer until smooth.
 Fold in zest, nuts and cranberries.

 Refrigerate to blend flavors.
 Serve with bagels, crackers or fruit.

 Cranberry Spinach Salad

-Mix the spinach with cranberries and nuts to taste, top with crumbled goat cheese and top with honey lime dressing- scrumptious!
+Mix the spinach with cranberries, orange sections, and nuts to taste, top with crumbled goat cheese and top with honey lime dressing- scrumptious!

 otherwise noted, all articles and photographs on this site are the property

 of PineyPower, and as such, may not be reproduced without written permission.